Map

 |---|---|

-Point | Markers (clustered automatically at high zoom). |
+Point | Markers (clustered automatically when zoomed out). |

 Region | Polygon overlays from a GeoJSON file. |

-Recall Typeβ
+Recall Type

 | Value | Best for | Trade-offs |